 When I started my Urban photography journey, I mostly saw empty, abandoned and decayed buildings.
 It didn’t take long before curiosity struck me.
 What was the story behind those buildings?
 Who used to live there?

 The artist and story teller in me shares his curiosity.
 I have always been fascinated with the past, especially the 18th century, Victorian and Edwardian eras, and love listening to music played on antique pianos from these eras.
-Inspired by all this I created a roombox entitled The Lonely Piano, which was listed in my Etsy shop.
+Inspired by all this I created a roombox entitled The Lonely Piano:

 In abandoned room in an old Edwardian era mansion a lonely old upright piano stands in the decaying room, with old music sheets piled on top of it and scattered on the floor.
 Photographs of three women, perhaps they were sisters, hang above the piano.
 A shadow casts an eerie shape on the wall- the fanciful person might imagine it’s the ghost of one of the women come back to play her beloved piano.
 Perhaps if you listen one night, the piano will be heard playing an old time melody….

 This roombox stimulates the imagination, and the viewer can create a story behind it.
 Who were the sisters?
 What happened to them?
 Why is the piano left in the house all alone and forgotten?
 Is the house haunted by ghosts of the past?

 More photographs of The Lonely Piano roombox can be seen on my art page in my Gallery: